gilbertorconde/myPHPblog/README.md

 ## Instructions

-Is necessary to create a mysql database following the structure of file phpBlogDB.sql
+It's necessary to create a mysql database following the structure of file phpBlogDB.sql

-It is also necessary to change the name of the file core/init.inc.php.example for core/init.inc.php, and fill the variables with the values​corresponding to the access database.
+It's also necessary to change the name of the file core/init.inc.php.example to core/init.inc.php, and fill the variables with the values​corresponding to the access database.
 If you use phpBlogDB.sql as structure file, the credential to enter the blog are: